apache/tika/README.md

 from https://tika.apache.org/download.html .
 Pre-built binaries of all the Tika jars can be fetched from Maven Central or your favourite Maven mirror.

-**Tika 1.X is scheduled for End of Life (EOL) on September 30, 2022** see [Migrating to 2.x](#migrating-to-2x) below for more details.
-We will continue to make security improvements until the EOL, but we do not plan to back port new functionality from the main/2.x branch.
+**Tika 1.X is scheduled for End of Life (EOL) on September 30, 2022.**  We will continue to make security improvements until the EOL, but we do not plan to back port new functionality from the main/2.x branch.
+See [Migrating to 2.x](#migrating-to-2x) below for more details.

 Tika is based on **Java 8** and uses the [Maven 3](https://maven.apache.org) build system.
-**N.B.** [Docker](https://www.docker.com/products/personal) is required in the main branch to complete all unit tests.
+**N.B.** [Docker](https://www.docker.com/products/personal) is required in the main/2.x branch to complete all unit tests.
 You can pass the `-DskipTests` flag if you wish to skip tests.

 To build Tika from source, use the following command in the main directory: